• Skip to primary navigation

 Magik>

-We’ve passed each parameter one at a time until all parameters have been passed, thus causing the innermost procedure to be invoked.
+We’ve passed each argument one at a time until all arguments have been passed, thus causing the innermost procedure to be invoked.
 We can also invoke curry_hero as follows:

 Magik> curry_hero("Captain America")("the Falcon")("Avengers")